dwililiya07/cifar10-architecture-experiments/README.md

 This project implements a custom Convolutional Neural Network (CNN) trained on the CIFAR-10 dataset.
 The model was built and optimized through multiple experiments, including architecture tuning, learning rate scheduling, early stopping, and regularization.

+## Model Limitation

+The CNN model is trained for single-object classification.
+When images contain multiple objects from different classes, the model may produce incorrect predictions because it attempts to assign one label to the entire image.

 ## The final model achieved:
 - 92% test accuracy
 - Balanced precision, recall, and F1-score across all classes